johnshearing/bioelectocracy/README.md

       1. That we have free will - That what we feel, do, and think are choices.
         * Most people understand that what we do is a choice.
 But the idea that we can also choose our emotions and our thoughts is a new concept to most.
 Once a person practices the art of deciding how they feel and what they think rather than letting the circumstance dictate mood and thought, they become free to choose love no matter what the circumstances happen to be.
 The power of creation is in this knowledge.
       2. That we are to feel, do, and think in ways that acknowledge and love the collective being (God) which is managing the Mac's assembly.
-         * We are not being told to love the collective intelligence which is Mac, but rather the collective intelligence that sits at the very top (the one made of all the smaller collective intelligences).
+         * We are **not** being told to love the collective intelligence which is Mac, but rather the collective intelligence that sits at the very top - the one made of all the smaller collective intelligences.
 This is God.
-         * Love for Mac and each other flows down from that.
+         * Love for Mac and love for each other flows down from that.
       3. We are told to love our neighbors **as** ourselves.
          * Not "like" ourselves but "as" ourselves - as if we can not distinguish between our neighbor's and ourselves.
          * In [The Parable Of The Good Samaritan](https://johnshearing.github.io/bible_passages_where_jesus_speaks/#Who_Is_My_Neighbor_And_What_Do_You_Mean_By_Love), Jesus uses the word "compassion" to describe what The Good Samaritan was feeling for the injured man.
 The word "compassion" means to suffer with.
-         * This is very similar to [what Levin describes in one of his videos](https://youtu.be/sViUqqkuTkA?si=G5iRplqEkWeb7MIT&t=1399) where cells work together because their minds are electrically coupled together.
+         * This is very similar to [what Levin describes in this video](https://youtu.be/sViUqqkuTkA?si=G5iRplqEkWeb7MIT&t=1399) where cells work together because their minds are electrically coupled together.
 The cells in our bodies truly cannot differentiate themselves from other cells.
-So when one cell is being stressed, the other cells think they are being stressed and respond to help.
+So when one cell is being stressed, the other cells think they are being stressed and so respond to help.
 Cells have true compassion for each other because they literally feel each other's pain.
          * Levin states that cells which are electrically coupled have a common identity which forces them to cooperate in achieving goals.
-Now think about how identity politics has been wielded by Deep State controlled media in recent elections and then consider how identity controls on collective intelligence scale from organism to macro-organism.
+Now think about how identity politics has been wielded by Deep State controlled media in recent elections and then consider how identity controls on collective intelligence scale from micro-organism to organism to macro-organism.
          * This is also very similar to [what Lyons describes in his this video](https://youtu.be/0Oo4ng6dWrQ?si=hre-3jXSljHzJpKY&t=890) where humans share each other's stress via the price system and so work together to find the best solution.
          * The [The Parable Of The Good Samaritan](https://johnshearing.github.io/bible_passages_where_jesus_speaks/#Who_Is_My_Neighbor_And_What_Do_You_Mean_By_Love) gives us another important insight about identity.
            * The lawyer asks Jesus, "And who is my neighbor?"
 In other words, "With whom do I identify with?" or "Who is also part of my body?" or "Who's pain besides my own do I feel?"